sts10/fgift/README.markdown

-# FGift: Family Gift (Secret Santa) List Maker
+# FGift: Family Gift List Maker

 Takes an input of a CSV file, describing an extended family, with each line an immediate family.
 Outputs a list of who should give to who, ensuring that no one gives to anyone in their immediate family, but otherwise selecting randomly.
+One common use-case for this would be where you need to create "Secret Santa" give assignments.

-Obviously you could substitute the concept of "families" for small teams at your work.
+Obviously you can substitute the concept of "families" for any small groups of people, such as teams at your workplace.

 ## Usage